MicrosoftDocs/win32/desktop-src/BEvtColProv/control-shutdown.md

 ---
-Description: 'Stops the collector.
-If the collector is running as a service, stopping the service is the better approach.'
+Description: Stops the collector.
+If the collector is running as a service, stopping the service is the better approach.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'fab3e060-156f-46f5-98a2-d47a23d64552'
+ms.assetid: fab3e060-156f-46f5-98a2-d47a23d64552
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
-- 'boot-event-collector'
+- boot-event-collector
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Shutdown method of the Control class
+title: Shutdown method of the Control class ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Shutdown method of the Control class